ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-18-metrics-in-machine-learning.md

 [kMeans clustering](https://github.com/ranja-sarkar/DecisionTree/blob/main/kMeans.ipynb) is a centroid-based algorithm that learns data pattern to cluster or segment data.
 The elbow method to choose optimal number of clusters ‘k’ for a given dataset in kMeans clustering is based on within cluster sum of squares (WCSS) which decreases as the number of clusters increase.
 But a different method should be used to find k.
 Here’s [why and how](https://arxiv.org/pdf/2212.12189).

 Variance-based and distance-based criteria (discussed below) seem to work better than the elbow criterion for choosing number of clusters for a given dataset in kMeans clustering.
 There’s no one optimal solution to a problem in clustering analysis.
 There are multiple interesting (and subjective) solutions and hence, kMeans clustering (least squares optimization problem) is essentially exploratory in nature.
-There's [DBSCAN](https://colab.research.google.com/drive/1TYPoAXE46EPDdkrKhLYzS-C54MxaUxVr) which is a density-based alforithm to cluster data.
+There's [DBSCAN](https://colab.research.google.com/drive/1TYPoAXE46EPDdkrKhLYzS-C54MxaUxVr) which is a density-based algorithm to cluster data.

 📌 [Calinski Harabasz](https://www.tandfonline.com/doi/abs/10.1080/03610927408827101) Score → The CH index is also known as variance ratio criterion.
 A higher CH index means better defined clusters.
 [CH score](https://scikit-learn.org/stable/modules/clustering.html#calinski-harabasz-index) is the ratio of the sum of between-clusters (inter) dispersion and of within-cluster (intra) dispersion for all clusters, where dispersion is defined as the sum of distances squared.